SvOlli/sorbus/doc/site/opcodes/cpu_detect.md

  10:001e r a2    :LDX  #$00
 ```
 The `10` is just a line number.
 Counting starts when the reset line is
 pulled high, so the CPU leaves reset state.
+Code execution starts with
+the instruction after reading the reset vector at $FFFC/$FFFD, which
+is also the first line with disassembly.

 This is followed by an overview of the bus state at that time. `001e` is
 the address bus, `r` shows that the CPU is reading, and `a2` is the data